-Jeff Sessions Out As Attorney General After Steady Drumbeat Of Criticism From Trump
+Jeff Sessions Forced Out As Attorney General After Constant Criticism From Trump

 Jeff Sessions, the president's earliest and most fervent supporter in Congress, stepped down as attorney general Wednesday after brutal criticism from the president, bringing an abrupt end to his controversial tenure as the nation's top law enforcement officer.